 Genus: Aztekium

-Aztekiums are by far the most challenging and difficult cacti to grow.
-They have extremely slow growth, probably the slowest of the entire Cactus family.
-They usually take several years for growth to be even noticeable.
-However, once a specimen is established on its own roots, it is no trouble to keep it and becomes an easy plant to manage.
+Aztekiums are by far the most challenging cacti to grow.
+They have extremely slow growth, probably the slowest of the cactus family.
+It usually takes several years for growth to be even noticeable.
+However, once a specimen is established on its own roots, it is no trouble to keep it, and it becomes an easy plant to manage.

-Because of the difficulty of cultivation, Aztekiums are most often grafted to hardier stock.
+Because of their difficulty in cultivation, Aztekiums are most often grafted onto hardier stock.
 They need good drainage and regular water in summer.
-Keep nearly dry in winter.
+Keep it nearly dry in winter.
 If grafted, the plants can take a little more water.
 Just remember the graft stock is also a cactus and will rot if overwatered.
 Provide shade from midday through the afternoon.
 A little morning sun is OK.

 Learn more at How to Grow and Care for Aztekium.